-- Technical feasibility and realistic work plan, timeline, and deliverables. - Deliverables include suitable demonstrators, dissemination and business impact estimation in terms of LCA improvements, and other relevant parameters. - Clear roles, competence and experience of the new entity and their envisaged work and complementarity with existing pilot actors. - Capacity to execute the project by the profiles of the key people and their previous expertise. - Convincing budget allocation and justification of all expenses.
+• Technical feasibility and realistic work plan, timeline, and deliverables.

+- Deliverables include suitable demonstrators, dissemination and business impact estimation in terms of LCA improvements, and other relevant parameters. - Clearly define the roles and responsibilities within the consortium. - Competence and experience of the value chain entities involved in the area of their envisaged work and complementarity of the value chain actors. - Capacity to execute the project within the defined timeline by the profiles of key people and their previous expertise. - Convincing budget allocation and justification of all expenses.